chengguangtang/Visual-Dialogue-Papers/README.md

-# VisualDialoguePapers
-Summary of Visual Dialogue Papers
+# Visual Dialogue Papers

-# Neural Network Dialog System Papers
-A list of papers about creating dialog systems using deep nets! **Please feel free to add an issue or pull request for missing papers**.
+A list of papers about creating visual dialogue papers **Please feel free to add an issue or pull request for missing papers**.

 # Bookmarks
   * [Task Bots](#task-bots)